 Business Today: Revenue of Brooklinen just in 2017 was around $48 million.

-These crowdfunding success stories are amazing examples of how startups can boost their business when there is no other source for investment or if the founders don’t want to give shares at the early stages of their company’s formation.
+These crowdfunding success stories are amazing examples of how startups can boost their business when they are looking for an investment source for their startups or if the founders don’t want to give shares at the early stages of their company’s formation.
 Hopefully, these crowdfunding successes will help your company or product reach their full potential.

 Feel free to ask questions or support me with your comments and if you like this article, we can make it a series of similar successfully crowdfunded businesses.